yojoots/libbitcoin-system-wiki/Developer-Documentation.md

-The Libbitcoin Library documentation will provide a comprehensive introduction to the API for newcomers.
+The Libbitcoin Library documentation will provide detailed coverage of the API for developers.
 This section is WIP and documentation chapters will be added/updated continuously.